Sonic the Hedgehog 4: Episode I: Development

-Iizuka noted that after Sonic Adventure was released in 1998, the Sonic series began to have a greater emphasis on speed.
+Iizuka noted that since Sonic Adventure was released in 1998, the Sonic series began to have a greater emphasis on speed.
 However, he also acknowledged many fans still enjoyed the Genesis games, as evidenced from their popularity on digital distribution platforms.
 With Sonic 4, Iizuka was motivated to return to the classic Sonic style with modern technologies.
 To stay faithful to the original Genesis games, the developers chose not to include voice acting.
 The team began development using elements they considered vital to the Sonic series: a simple control scheme—with jumping and attacking controlled by a single button—and level design emphasizing platforming and momentum-based gameplay.
 To establish Episode I as a successor to the Genesis games, the developers chose to revive those games' level locales to, as Iizuka explained, "tap into that nostalgia factor.
 Essentially we wanted people to recognize this was a continuation from the [Genesis] era Sonics."
 While the content in all versions is mostly the same, two levels in the mobile version were replaced in the console releases.
 These two levels were supposed to be retained across all releases, but they were designed around the use of a smartphone gyroscope, and the team did not think they translated well to a console.

 One new addition was Sonic's homing attack from Sonic Adventure; Iizuka said the team "wanted to add that excitement of performing continuous attacks" and felt it "add[ed] to the classic-style gameplay by providing a new means to discover routes in the sky".
 Though a return to the classic Sonic formula, Sonic the Hedgehog 4: Episode I does not reuse Sonic's original design, instead retaining his post-Adventure design.
 Iizuka reasoned this was because the game was not a remake.
 Following the project's announcement, in January 2010 Sega began a countdown with a list that discounted potential playable characters.
 When fans answered trivia questions, the list got whittled down, and culminated with the reveal that Sonic would be the only playable character.
 Iizuka said this decision was made because the team wanted both old and new fans to be able to enjoy the game.
 The decision to scale back the series' extensive cast was also identified as a way to return to the series' roots.
 Despite this, the post-credits scene teases the reintroduction of Metal Sonic, who had not appeared in a Sonic game for years.
 Balough stated that fans had been asking Sega to bring back Metal Sonic for years, and that the post-credits scene was added to keep players excited for Episode II.